John Seeberg

 Recommended

-Whiskas canned wet cat food is made up of six recipes which all receive the Cat Food Advisor second highest rating, 4 stars
+Whiskas canned wet product range is made up of six recipes which all receive the Cat Food Advisor second highest rating, 4 stars.

 This range of food lists the first ingredient as animal protein and includes multiple other animal organs.
 It offers a high protein food option, but includes vegetable protein and artificial flavors and coloring which has forced us to mark it down.